RamirezKaren-FS/week3/README.md

 This is the space tracker app for my Advanced Server-side Languages class (WDV442).

+# 07/24
+Was able to get the twig files working.
+Can now see a list of Galaxies and edit an individual but can not get the new.twig file to pull to create a new one.

 # 07/23 FINAL WEEK
     Have started on the addition of twig into the project.
 It has been very interesting seeing how it works and implementing it into the app.
 I have barely started and hope to not have too many issues working with it and getting all my information to show properly.